 Tip 7: Download some more apps

-Amazon says there's thousands of pounds’ worth of free content available at any given time, so go ahead, start downloading, and always check Amazon Underground before you buy an app from the Play Store.
+Amazon says there's thousands of pounds’ worth of free content available at any given time, so go ahead, start downloading, and always check Amazon Underground before you buy an app from Google Play.